Rufski/Rufski.github.io/_posts/2020-06-19-PMU-2-scraping.md

 ## Saving the data

 The data was initially saved in csv format, first year by year (my computer being unable to handle holding all the data in a given dataframe), then starting 2017 semester by semester.
-I later thought about uploading the data onto an AWS database using a MySQL engine, less out of necessity and more to familiarize myself with those tools.
+I later decided to upload the data onto an AWS database using a MySQL engine, less out of necessity and more to familiarize myself with those tools.

 ## Code